grettke/help/help.md

 Highlight LaTeX and related markup.

-Normally, I don't do any syntax highlighting, as I believe that should be delegated to source buffers, thinking that to do otherwise is distracting.
+Normally, I don&rsquo;t do any syntax highlighting, as I believe that should be delegated to source buffers, thinking that to do otherwise is distracting.
 However, I already do configure subscripts and Greek letters to be displayed with syntax highlighting, because I want to indicate to the human reader that